spiritf0x469/contact-management-app/README.md

-# contact management app
+# 📇 contact management app

-a full-stack web application for managing contacts built using react and flask.
+a full-stack web application for managing contacts built using react and flask. this project was built to learn rest api development, frontend-backend integration and crud operations.

 ---

-## features
+## ✨ features

-* create,read,update and delete contacts (crud)
+* ➕ create, read, update and delete contacts (crud)
-* stores first name,last name and email
+* 👤 stores first name, last name and email
-* rest api integration between frontend and backend
+* 🔗 rest api integration between frontend and backend

 ---

-## tech stack
+## 🛠️ tech stack

 * react
 * flask